mimblewimble/grin/doc/pow/pow.md

   chance to have a solution as a larger graph with a lower easiness value.
 * The 'Easiness' consensus value, or the M/N ratio of the graph expressed as a percentage.
 The higher this value, the more likely it is a generated graph will contain a solution.
 In tandem with the above, the larger the graph, the more solutions it will contain for a given easiness value.
+The Cuckoo Cycle implementations fix this M to N/2, giving a ratio of 50%
 * The evolving network difficulty hash.

 These values need to be carefully tweaked in order for the mining algorithm to find the right balance between the